-Drivers choosing to use split sleeper berth must take at least eight hours in the sleeper berth and may split the sleeper berth time into two periods provided neither is less than two hours:
+Drivers choosing to use split sleeper berth must take at least seven or eight hours in the sleeper berth and may split the sleeper berth time into two periods in either an 8/2 or 7/3 split:

-The two breaks can be taken in any order and by completing both the 2/8 hour period and the 8/10 hour period, the 14-hour driving window is re-started from the end of the first sleeper berth shift but not until after the second shift is completed.
+The two breaks can be taken in any order and by completing both rest periods, the 14-hour driving window is re-started from the end of the first sleeper berth period but not until after the second period is completed.

 Who is subject to Hours of Service rules?

 The Hours of Service regulation applies to any commercial motor vehicle operator in the United States.
 A commercial motor vehicle, outside of belonging to a company or corporation, is defined as any vehicle that satisfies one of the following conditions: